lucabriguglia/Atles/docs/Deployment.md

 <a name="connection-strings"></a>
 ### Connection Strings

-You need to specify two connection strings: `ApplicationConnection` and `AtlifyConnection` in app settings.
+You need to specify two connection strings: `ApplicationConnection` and `AtlasConnection` in app settings.

 ```
 "ConnectionStrings": {
-    "ApplicationConnection": "Server=(localdb)\\mssqllocaldb;Database=Atlify;Trusted_Connection=True;MultipleActiveResultSets=true",
+    "ApplicationConnection": "Server=(localdb)\\mssqllocaldb;Database=Atlas;Trusted_Connection=True;MultipleActiveResultSets=true",
-    "AtlifyConnection": "Server=(localdb)\\mssqllocaldb;Database=Atlify;Trusted_Connection=True;MultipleActiveResultSets=true"
+    "AtlasConnection": "Server=(localdb)\\mssqllocaldb;Database=Atlas;Trusted_Connection=True;MultipleActiveResultSets=true"
 },
 ```

-`ApplicationConnection` is used for ASP.NET Identity data while `AtlifyConnection` is used for Atlify data.
+`ApplicationConnection` is used for ASP.NET Identity data while `AtlasConnection` is used for Atlas data.
 The two connection strings can be the same or different depending on whether you want membership data on a separate database or you want to use existing membership data.
-In case you are going to use an existing ASP.NET Identity database, the Atlify member profile will be created the first time the user logs in.
+In case you are going to use an existing ASP.NET Identity database, the Atlas member profile will be created the first time the user logs in.
 To migrate your datbase(s) you can use .NET CLI to apply the migrations or run the sql scripts included in the sql folder.

 <a name="other-app-strings"></a>